Qm1ne/Home_values_data_visualization/README.md

-# Exam Visualisation
+# Home Values Visualisation
- Exam Coding dojo
+ This project, mainly for visualization purpose for home values database at Kaggle.